 - “70% of wealthy parents make their children volunteer 10 hours or more a month vs. 3% of poor.”

 I’m calling bullshit again.
 Was there any proof of this supposed volunteer work?
 Was it time spent at church, or some sort of actual service to the community?
 I can tell you how I was spending my hours as a child/teen — being forced to go to church every time the doors opened.
 Taking care of siblings.
 Housework.
 Going to my own jobs (multiple).
-How many of the rich kids have to work, or take care of younger siblings, or clean house?
+How many rich kids have to work, take care of younger siblings, or clean the house?

 - “80% of wealthy make Happy Birthday calls vs. 11% of poor.”

 Birthday calls, really?
 Did they count other forms of contact, or only phone calls — are those somehow magical?
 Did anybody consider that some of the poor DON’T HAVE PHONES???
 Or that they might need to use asynchronous communication due to the difficulty of making contact due to their work schedules?

 - “67% of wealthy write down their goals vs. 17% of poor.”